 There are no real rules to drumming but there are basic techniques, rudimentary studies and practices that all drummers should learn so that you have a good foundation for any style of drumming you may want to pursue.
 These will guide you and help make you into a good and competent player.

 It’s important to remember that all drummers are different.
-Some sit high, some low, heel up or heel down, traditional grip or match grip.
-And, if they use match grip, is it French, German or American?
-All these methods work.
-What you have to do is find out what works best for you.
+Some sit high, some low…heel up pedal technique or heel down, traditional grip or match grip and if match grip is it French, German or American?
+All these methods work, what you have to do is find out what works best for you.

-I work on what the student wants to accomplish from drum lessons and the style of drums he or she wants to learn.
-If they are interested, I also introduce them to a number of other drumming styles…rock, rhythm and blues, funk, jazz, latin, hip hop etc. which can help in developing your own individual style, creativity and improvisation.
+Subjects covered in drum lessons – Hand technique, snare drum rudiments, co-ordination and independence, bass drum technique and high hat technique.
+I work specifically on what the student wants to accomplish from drum lessons and the style of drums he or she wants to learn as well as, if they want, introducing them to a number of other drumming styles…rock, rhythm and blues, funk, jazz, Latin, hip hop etc. which can help in developing your own individual style, creativity and improvisation.
 Playing to music is also an integral part of the lesson and a great way to learn about arrangement, feel and dynamics.

 I’ve always been really bad at geeking out about drums and never looked up specific drummers which was pretty dumb of me.
 However I did idolise the shit out of the drummers that played in my High School bands before me.
 Also my first drum teacher, Tanya Cavanagh, always inspired me because she knew her shit and could make a living off drumming.
 And my last teacher Ash Davies because he was insanely creative and he played the drums like a melodic instrument.